Modern Tools and Future Trends in Data Collection Methods

 The Competitive Edge of Data Collection Companies

 • A mid-sized manufacturing company outsourced invoice processing to a partner using Artsyl’s solutions.
-This eliminated manual data entry errors, reduced invoice cycle times by 80%, and improved vendor relationships.
+This reduced manual data entry and shortened invoice cycle times while improving vendor responsiveness.

 • A global e-commerce business partnered with a digital tracking firm to analyze customer browsing habits, leading to a 30% increase in cart conversions.